How To Blend Spices

 Spicy BBQ Poultry Marinade Set

-The Spicy BBQ Poultry Marinade Set includes 2 tins of Paprika, 2 tins of Black Peppercorn, 1 tin of Turmeric powder and 1 tin of Cayenne Pepper.
+The Spicy BBQ Poultry Marinade Set includes 1 tin each of Paprika, Black Peppercorn, Turmeric powder and Cayenne Pepper.
 This set makes for an excellent gift!

 This set may be purchased with or without The spicy Gourmet custom designed Spice Mill.

 This Recipe Features Spicy BBQ Poultry Marinade Set:

 It's Summertime and time to throw stuff on the BBQ.
 What better way to do that than with the Spicy BBQ Poultry Marinade!

 This is an extremely easy marinade to prepare, suitable for Chicken, Cornish Game Hen and even Duck.
 I've made life very easy for you by putting all the spice ingredients into one package, The Spicy BBQ Poultry Marinade Set.

 The Spicy BBQ Poultry Marinade Recipe: These quantities will provide enough marinade for 2 leg quarters, 2 half breasts and 2 wings.
 Whatever type of poultry you are using, please remember to CUT SEVERAL SHALLOW SLITS ON EACH PIECE.
 This will further help the marinade flavor the meat!

 - 1 to 1 1/2 cups Soy Sauce or Tamari (for those who are sensitive to gluten)

 - 1 tablespoon or more Cayenne Pepper Powder